 - B. Elements of Mitigation (0-20 points) - 1.
 Describe the proposed EEM project. - 2.
+What is the geographic proximity to the RTF? - 3.
 Which resources are impacted by the RTF?
-(Select those that apply from "a through g" below.) - 3.
-Describe how the EEM project mitigates the environmental impacts noted above below?
+(Select those that apply from "a through g" below.) - 4.
+Describe how the EEM project mitigates the environmental impacts noted below.
 (Questions provided for each resource are examples only.) - a.
-Biological Resources How will the project control weeds or invasive plants?
+Biological Resources How will the project control weeds or invasive plants and pests?
 Restore native habitat?
 Increase species diversity? - b.
 Resource Lands How will the project connect to, or augment an existing wild area?
 Mitigate disturbances to plant communities or sensitive habitats?
 Will the project protect, or preserve resource lands? - c.
 Geology/Soils/ Mineral Resources How will the project minimize erosion and sediment transport?
 Help to stabilize soil?
 Reduce the risk of slope movement? - d.
 Water Quality/Supply/Stormwater Management How will the project reduce non-point pollution?
 Recharge groundwater supplies?
 Neutralize the effect of herbicides? - e.
 Air Quality/ Greenhouse Gas Emissions How will the project offset vehicular emissions of carbon dioxide through the planting of trees and other suitable plants? - f.
-Recreation/Scenic Vistas/Cultural Resources How will the project extend trails or access for outdoor wildlife/nature oriented recreational purposes?
+Recreation/Scenic Vistas/Cultural Resources How will the project extend trails or access for outdoor wildlife/nature oriented recreational purposes?10 Create or restore opportunities for scenic or wildlife viewing?
+Improve access to historic or heritage sites? - g.
+Agriculture & Forestry Lands How will the project protect or preserve open space, farmland, or forest resources?